Consolidated Timber Company: History

 Soon after the first burn, a lawyer and businessman named William Charles Slattery with interests in the timber industry, came to Portland and organized The Consolidated Timber Company.
 Henry F. Cheney, The Blodgett Company, Crossett-Western, and various other timber companies joined operations and built a large logging camp at the site.
 Over $4 million was invested in the site and equipment.
 The railroad line was extended to the mill and beyond along the north side of Gales Creek.
 From here the track continued up to the summit to what was known as Owl Camp near present-day Rogers Camp.
 The line split here and continued north and south to various logging sites.
 Around 1936 the government provided federal aid as part of Roosevelt's "New Deal" for the construction of the Wilson River Highway in the hopes it would assist with firefighting and logging operations.

 The main camp had an extensive layout with at least two large mills.
 It also featured a main office, kitchen, dining hall, water tower, telegraph line and multiple workers' buildings.
 A dam was constructed on Gales creek at this area as well.
 Many of the camp buildings were transported in on railroad cars.
 The logging methods at the time were much more dangerous and primitive and included the use of spar poles and steam donkeys.

 Access to the site was improved with the completion of the Wilson River highway in 1941.
 In 1943 a celebration was held at the camp due to it being awarded the Army-Navy "E" award for its role in production efforts used towards the war.
 Operations at the camp continued until 1946.
 The camp was dismantled and equipment removed, however many of the buildings were left intact.
-The site was later turned into a Trolley Museum known as "Trolley Park" and operated from 1959 to 1995.
+The site was later turned into a trolley museum and park known as "Trolley Park" and operated from 1959 to 1995.
+The organization provided trolley rides around a loop of track and had a stop named "The Meadows" with a picnic area along the creek.
 It then closed and was eventually moved to Brooks, Oregon and renamed the Oregon Electric Railway Museum.
 The railroad tracks at the location were eventually removed and the site was sold to a private landowner.
 Small remnants of the camp can be seen from the highway and throughout the area including the old railroad grades and a few trestles, however, the road leading to the site of the original camp is private and can only accessed with permission.